P-p-H-d/mlib/README.md

 Set the element 'i' of array 'array' to 'value'.
 'i' shall be within 0 to the size of the array (excluded).
+This method is created if the INIT\_SET operator is provided.

 ##### type *name\_get(name\_t array, size\_t i)